GuillaumeLiard/todo/README.md

 Add todos and manage them

-Can be saved as an app from the browser to the user operating system.
+Can be saved as an app from the browser to the user operating system (pwa).

 Todos user data is locally saved inside browser's localstorage.